Shadesofcakes/minimal/index.md

 # Shades of Cake

 Welcome to Shades of Cake, where we explore the many flavors and colors of cakes!
-My name is [Your Name], and I'm a passionate baker who loves experimenting with different cake recipes and decorations.
+My name is Ashlesha Ninawe , and I'm a passionate baker who loves experimenting with different cake recipes and decorations.

 On this page, I'll be sharing some of my favorite cake recipes, as well as tips and tricks for baking and decorating cakes.
 Whether you're an experienced baker or a newbie in the kitchen, I hope you'll find something here that inspires you to create your own sweet masterpieces.